-- Ensure that the Constitution is brought to the attention of each Member upon delivery to them of that individual's declaration of acceptance of office on first being elected to the Council. - Ensure that the Constitution is kept up to date and available on the Council's website
+- Ensure that the Constitution is brought to the attention of each Member upon delivery to them of that individual's declaration of acceptance of office on first being elected to the Council. - 2) Ensure that the Constitution is kept up to date and available on the Council's website, together with a log of changes made

-3) Ensure that if a member of the media or public requires a printed copy of the Constitution it will be provided on payment of a reasonable fee to be determined by the Director of Governance.
-Ensure that the Executive Summary of the Constitution is made widely available and is updated as necessary.
+- 3) Ensure that if a member of the media or public requires a printed copy of the Constitution it will be provided on payment of a reasonable fee to be determined by the Director of Governance. - 4) Ensure that the Executive Summary of the Constitution is made widely available and is updated as necessary.